Ibarca/Forecast-Validation-with-Prophet-Backtesting-Using-One-Train-Test-Split/README.md

 > [!NOTE]
 > In addition to calculating **Bias in units**, I also calculate **Bias %**.
 > Bias in units shows the average directional error, while Bias % relates the total forecast bias to total actual demand.
-This makes it easier to understand whether the over-forecasting or under-forecasting is meaningful compared with the overall sales volume.
+This makes it easier to understand whether the overforecasting or underforecasting is meaningful compared with the overall sales volume.

 | Metric | What it tells us | Why it matters |